TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 `<!DOCTYPE html>`

 In the second line we are opening the HTML document.
 Every HTML document is opened with the `<html>` tag and closed with the `</html>` tag.
 The opening and closing HTML tags are like the pieces of bread at the top and bottom of a sandwich (a formality - all the good stuff is inside!).

+`<html>`

+The third line opens the head tag.
+Notice that it is indented (with a tab) to denote that the head tag resides *inside* the html element.
+The head tag contains a bunch of information about the HTML page, including the page title that appears at the top of the browser window, the icon that appears next to the title, etc.

+	`<head>`